Compelled by love, we see a world Free from modern slavery, with justice and hope for all.

 Liz Newton-Brown – Co-Founder & Director of Public Relations

 Liz, along with her husband Mike, established The Freedom Project back in 2010 out of a passion to address issues of injustice in the world.
 She is a key spokesperson for The Freedom Project and loves to mobilise people in Australia to take action against issues of injustice.
 As a trained Early Childhood Educator, Liz understands the importance and practice of nurturing and protecting young children at risk; which The Freedom Project implements through early-childhood programmes.
 Liz loves mentoring young women and spending time with her young adult children.

 Suzanne – Director of International Investigations

 Suzanne joined The Freedom Project in 2017 as we expanded into consulting on investigations internationally.
 She is a Former Detective with the NSW Police Force with 24 years’ operational experience having worked in various specialised units.
 Since 2012, she has focused her work with various anti-trafficking NGOs, as well as advocating for social justice issues in various forms.
 She works with The Freedom Project running investigations and training in host countries, focusing in the area of child sex trafficking and other forms of human violation.
 She is the Peace Ambassador for the United Peace Federation and continues to fight for justice globally.

 Marissa joined The Freedom Project in 2017 as Advocacy & Communications Director.
 With over 10 years’ experience in various international aid and justice NGOs, Marissa brings an extensive range of skills in coordinating the daily operations of The Freedom Project.
-She is passionate about women’s rights, fair-trade and ethical consumption, speaking to the Australian public about justice issues, and purposeful travel.
+She is passionate about women’s rights, fair-trade, ethical living and travel, and speaking to the Australian public about global justice issues.

 annual reports & financial statements